Best Business Bank Accounts for LLC: April 2026

 Downsides:

-The tax planning features are only available if you opt for the paid plans that start at $9.00 per month.
-And only the paid plans offer interest on savings, cashback rewards, and invoicing.
+The tax planning features are only available with the paid plans that start at $15.00 per month.
+And only the paid plans offer bookkeeping tools, cashback rewards, and invoicing.

 Chase is one of the best banks in the U.S. in terms of branches, products, and customer service.

-It offers a unique Chase Business Complete Banking account that combines checking and payment processing.
+It offers a unique Chase Business Complete Banking account that has built-in payment processing.
 It's a great choice for LLCs that accept credit card payments.
 You don't need to open a separate merchant account, so it saves you time and hassle.

 Chase also has frequent welcome offers for new customers.
 Check out the current bonus offer below!